JasonLovesDoggo/JasonLovesDoggo.github.io/.github/ISSUE_TEMPLATE/foodle_word_request.md

 ---
-name: Word Suggest
-about: Suggest a word for this project
+name: Word Suggest about: Suggest a word for this project title: "[foodle]"
-title: "[foodle]"
-labels: foodle
+labels: foodle assignees: JasonLovesDoggo
-assignees: JakeWasChosen

 ---